-- The recruitment and retention of skilled directors, executives, employees and consultants may be difficult and expensive, may result in dilution to our stockholders, and any failure to attract and retain such individuals may adversely affect our drug development and commercialization activities. - Our President is currently on a medical leave and our Chief Financial Officer is acting as President on an interim basis.
-As a result, we currently have only one executive officer.
+The recruitment and retention of skilled directors, executives, employees and consultants may be difficult and expensive, may result in dilution to our stockholders, and any failure to attract and retain such individuals may adversely affect our drug development and commercialization activities.

+- Our Chief Financial Officer has also been appointed as interim President while we search for a new President or Chief Executive Officer.
 The loss, temporary loss, or transition of members of our senior management team or any other key employees may adversely affect our business. - If we are unable to effectively maintain a system of internal control over financial reporting, we may not be able to accurately or timely report our financial results and our stock price could be adversely affected. - Our information technology systems could fail to perform adequately or experience data corruption, cyber-based attacks, or network security breaches.